cbeyan/AffectiveBodyMovements/README.md

 There are four sub-directories described as follows:

 ### Sample Images
-Some sample [RGB images] in logistic position format with their emotion classes: angry, happy, insecure, sad (https://github.com/cbeyan/AffectiveBodyMovements/blob/main/SAMPLEIMAGES)
+![Some sample RGB images in logistic position format with their emotion classes: angry, happy, insecure, sad] (https://github.com/cbeyan/AffectiveBodyMovements/blob/main/SAMPLEIMAGES)

 ### FCN-Training